Ranma ½: Hard Battle: Gameplay

-Pantyhose Taro: Principal Kuno tells Pantyhose if he collects eight signatures, he can make Happosai give him a new name.
-After defeating all the opponents, the Principal accuses Pantyhose of forging the signatures and suggests he fight the person who named him.
-Pantyhose defeats Happosai, but the old man passes out as Pantyhose demands a new name.
-The player can select his normal form or his cursed form.
-While human his only special attack is a leaping kick, but his strength and speed are good and his normal attacks are useful.
-The transformed Pantyhose is as strong (and slow) as Genma and can do a diving or charging special attack.
-His stage is a cliff overlooking the sea and, like Ranma's, it can be presented at different times of the day depending on which form of Pantyhose is being fought (human Pantyhose fights at night, while his monster form's stage is set at sunrise).
-At first, both of Pantyhose's forms can only be selected on Versus mode, and he is the final boss of the Single Player mode for the other characters.
-Defeating him unlocks him for the Single Player mode.

-Happosai: Happosai's special attacks are a small projectile, his Happo-Fire Burst and extending his battle aura (which makes him look several times larger).
-His stage is a giant statue of Principal Kuno.
-Happosai is unplayable without a code, and only appears as the final boss if the player chooses Pantyhose in Single Player mode.

 Reception

 Ranma ½: Hard Battle garnered generally favorable reviews from critics.
+A reviewer in Nintendo Power complimented on the characters and the unique team mode in the game, while finding the game offered little new to the genre.

 Readers of Super Famicom Magazine voted to give the game a 23.13 out of 30 score, ranking among Super Famicom games at the number 41 spot in a 1993 public poll, and received an award in the character category.
 According to Famitsu and the Nikkei Marketing Journal, the title sold over 49,698 copies in its first week on the market due to the fighting game boom and popularity of its characters, selling out at many stores within the year.
 It sold approximately between 205,569 and 320,000 copies during its lifetime in Japan.

 Retrospective reviews for Ranma ½: Hard Battle have been more mixed.
 It remains popular more than 25 years since its release and has been featured in competitive play at fighting game tournaments as a side event such as Evo Japan 2018.